wnk4242/MetaBayes_Evaluation/README.md

+# Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors

-This is the repository for the manuscript, entitled "Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors."
-This repository contains the R code and supplementary materials for readers.
+This repository accompanies the manuscript entitled *“Seeing Beyond Replication Success: A Framework for Evaluating Multi-Lab Replication Outcomes Using Meta-Analytic Bayes Factors.”*
+It contains the R code, processed data, and supplementary materials necessary to reproduce the analyses presented in the paper.

+---

+## Repository Contents

-### Supplementary materials
+### 📁 Supplementary Materials
-- Appendix A: Figures.
-- Appendix B: Tables.
-- Appendix C: Data generation process.
+This folder includes materials referenced in the manuscript:

+- **Appendix A – Figures:** Contains all figures presented in the paper, as well as the complete set of ROC curve graphs that were not shown in the manuscript.
+- **Appendix B – Tables:** Contains all summary tables reporting key simulation results and performance comparisons across meta-analytic Bayes factor methods.
+- **Appendix C – Data Generation Process:** A detailed description of the parameter settings and the two-phase simulation design.

+---
 ### R code
 We provide original R code for the simulation and analysis in the `original code` folder.
 The R code in the `code for demonstration` folder demonstrates simulation and data analysis procedures.
 Due to computational requirements, code from Steps 1.0 and 4.0 require high-performance computing resources.
 Fully processed simulation datasets are available for readers to reproduce results using the `Step 4.1 ROC_AUC.R` script.